 Wherever you’re living, the best thing you can do for yourself during this time is to prioritize work-life balance.
 Be sure that you’re taking time for yourself, even if it’s only five minutes a day of meditation or heading out for a quick three-block walk after lunch.

 Blueground makes sure that our furnished homes are located in dynamic neighborhoods where it’s easy to get out and enjoy the city.
-Next month we’ll take a look at how company leaders, managers, and employees can open the lines of communcations about challenges to their productivity.
+Next month we’ll take a look at how company leaders, managers, and employees can open the lines of communication about challenges to their productivity.